Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/native-restaking/withdrawal-flow/withdrawing-a-validator-from-consensus-layer.md

 # Withdrawing a Validator from the Ethereum Consensus Layer

-To withdraw your validator from participating in Ethereum consensus, follow your validator's consensus client's documentation:
+To withdraw your validator from participating in the Ethereum consensus layer, follow your validator's consensus client's documentation:

 * [Prysm](https://docs.prylabs.network/docs/wallet/withdraw-validator)
 * [Lighthouse](https://lighthouse-book.sigmaprime.io/voluntary-exit.html)